 Named after Francisco de Montejo, the Spanish conquistador who founded the city in 1542.
 The Paseo de Montejo is the main boulevard running north and south.
 Likewise, the Paseo de Montejo is the avenue for some of the most beautiful and iconic buildings and monuments in Mérida.
 Of course, this is similar to the Paseo de la Reforma in Mexico City and the Champs-Élysées in Paris.
-Therefore, the Champs-Élysées of Mérida: Paseo de Montejo.
+Therefore, the Champs-Élysées of Mérida is the Paseo de Montejo.

 Take note, the Paseo de Montejo begins at Calle 47 at the south end.
 This area is known as the Remate.
 Continuing down the Paseo de Montejo, the Monumento a la Patria at Calle 27A is at the north end.
 As the city expanded, so did the Paseo de Montejo.